th3or14/glsl-precompiler/README.md

 // other code
 ```

-with the desired defines inserted after the line with `#version` directive.
+with the desired defines inserted after `#version` directive.

 # Requirements